Smith Vantage Mips Review

 Impact Test

 Although all helmets must adhere to baseline standards for downhill skiing certification, the level of protection they provide can largely vary between models.
 To evaluate the helmets' impact performance, we procured an extra helmet and sent it to ACT Lab for detailed crash testing.
-ACT Lab is an accredited ISO/IEC 17025 lab.
+ACT is an accredited ASTM/CEN lab.
 The laboratory performs two experiments utilizing a drop tower, a dummy head equipped with sensors, and a new helmet.

-The results enabled us to determine each helmet's impact force absorption capabilities by means of accelerometer sensors within the replicate human head.
+The results enabled us to determine each helmet's impact force absorption capabilities by means of accelerometer sensors within the replicated human head.
 To imitate a slow impact fall, the helmet was dropped from a height of 1 meter.
 To simulate a fast impact, the dummy head was dropped from a height of 2.3 meters.

 Comfort